z0mt3c/node-restify-validation/README.md

 Simple request validation with node-restify
 -------------------------------------------
-Goal of this little project is to have the validation rules / schema on one hand as close to the route itself as possible without messing up the logic with further LOCs on the other hand.
+Goal of this little project is to have the validation rules / schema as close to the route itself as possible on one hand without messing up the logic with further LOCs on the other hand.

+Example:

     var server = restify.createServer();
     server.use(restify.queryParser());
     server.use(restifyValidation.validationPlugin( { errorsAsArray: false }));

-    /**
-     * Test Route
-     */
     server.get({url: '/test/:name', validation: {
         name: { isRequired: true, isIn: ['foo','bar'], scope: 'path' },
         status: { isRequired: true, isIn: ['foo','bar'], scope: 'query' },